 Smart Meter versus Submeter?

 Submetering providers supply and install the meters at no charge to the building owner under a comprehensive billing agreement.
-Other options are available but this is the most popular model.
+Other options are available, but this is the most popular model.
 There are a few exceptions, for example in Ontario buildings that had submeters installed prior to 2011 may bill for all electricity use, including heating.
-After this date
+After this date, billing only lights and plug loads are allowed, for now.
+Some additional work may be required to separate out electric heat.
+In most other Canadian jurisdictions the full electrical load used by the resident can be metered and billed.

 Easy, Fast Installation